davetron5000/naildrivin5.com/_posts/2023-11-09-fan-out-sidekiq-jobs-to-manage-large-workloads.md

 successfully queue `ChargeJob`, if `ChargeSubscriptionsJob` gets retried, it won't queue the same subscription twice.

 This also means that any problematic subscription won't spoil the entire batch.
 The so-called poison pill subscription would continue to fail, but each time it got retried, other subscriptions would get processed first.
-Eventually only the poison pill would remain and, presumably, we'd be notified of a failure and could address it.
+This failed job no longer prevents the entire batch from failing, turning it into just another failed job and not a traditional poison pill.

 Of course, changing our design to fan out jobs introduce other failure modes we need to address.